 The Company's related parties consist of companies owned by executive officers and directors and Companies with common officers and directors.
 The following is a list of the related parties that the Company entered into trading transactions with:

-- Ridley Rocks Inc. Management and exploration fees. - SW Project Management Former president, project management and engineering fees. - Michael Thicke Geological Consulting Inc. Exploration fees - Candente Gold Corp.
+- Ridley Rocks Inc. Management and exploration fees. - SW Project Management Former president, project management and engineering fees. - Candente Gold Corp.
 Shared expenses with a company related by common directors and management. - Lotz CPA Inc. Financial services, fees thereto.